You can include the

 Creation of CanonicalizedResource

-The OSS resources that you send requests to access are called CanonicalizedResource.
+The OSS resources that are required in a request are called CanonicalizedResource.
 You can perform the following operations to create CanonicalizedResource:

 - Set CanonicalizedResource to an empty string

-- Specify the OSS resource you want to access in the following format:
+- Specify the OSS resource that is required in the following format:

-- If the resource you want to access is a bucket instead of an object, set CanonicalizedResource to "/BucketName/".
+- If the resource is a bucket, set CanonicalizedResource to /BucketName/.

-- If the resource you want to access is not a bucket or an object, set CanonicalizedResource to "/".
+- If the resource is not a bucket or an object, set CanonicalizedResource to a forward slash /.

-- If the resource that you want to access contains subresources, sort all subresources
+- If the resource contains subresources, sort all subresources in alphabetical order

 ?) and the subresource string to the end of the CanonicalizedResource string.
 In this example, the created CanonicalizedResource is in the following format: